Office of Postsecondary Education, Department of Education

 4. Intergovernmental Review: This program is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
 Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this program.

 5. Funding Restrictions: (a) General.
 We specify unallowable costs in 34 CFR 607.10(c).
 We reference regulations outlining funding restrictions in the Applicable Regulations section of this notice.

 (b) Applicability of Executive Order 13202.
 Applicants that apply for construction funds under the title III, Part A, HEA programs, must comply with Executive Order 13202, signed by former President George W. Bush on February 17, 2001, and amended on April 6, 2001.
-This Executive order provides that recipients of Federal construction funds may not “require or prohibit bidders, offerors, contractors, or subcontractors to enter into or adhere to agreements with one or more labor organizations, on the same or other construction project(s)” or “otherwise discriminate against bidders, offerors, contractors, or subcontractors for becoming or refusing to become or remain signatories or otherwise adhere to agreements with one or more labor organizations, on the same or other construction project(s).”
+This Executive order provides that recipients of Federal construction funds may not “require or prohibit bidders, offerors, contractors, or subcontractors to enter into or adhere to agreements with one or more labor organizations, on the same or other construction project(s)” or “otherwise discriminate against bidders, offerors, contractors, or subcontractors for becoming or refusing to become or Start Printed Page 25714remain signatories or otherwise adhere to agreements with one or more labor organizations, on the same or other construction project(s).”
 However, the Executive order does not prohibit contractors or subcontractors from voluntarily entering into these agreements.
 Projects funded under this program that include construction activity will be provided a copy of this Executive order and will be asked to certify that they will adhere to it.